Residential SDLT for Conveyancers - An Advanced Guide with Paul Clark

 - Higher Rates and surcharges

-- Companies buying dwellings pay either 15% or 3% HRAD (increased to 17% or 5% HRAD if the company is non-resident)
+- Companies buying dwellings pay either 17% Higher Rate or 5% HRAD (increased to 19% or 7% HRAD if the company is non-resident)

-- The complex and anomalous HRAD rules and exemptions, including some helpful flowcharts
+- The complex and anomalous HRAD rules and exemptions

 - Multiple dwellings and HRAD - even more anomalies